Castle Eden

-Castle Eden is a village in County Durham, in England.
-The population of the parish at the 2011 census was 642.
-It is situated a short distance to the south of Peterlee, Wingate, Hutton Henry, the A19 and Castle Eden Dene.
-The village is famous for the former Castle Eden Brewery which was home of the famous Castle Eden Ale; most of it was demolished in 2003 for a new housing estate and only the main front building remains today.
-This is a listed building and is now managed office space with a popular Italian restaurant.
-The A19 used to run through the village until it was bypassed in the 1970s.
-The deep and impressive nearby dene extends all the way to sea, and its many yew trees are a particular feature where they find the dolomite soil advantageous.
+Castle Eden is a village in County Durham, England, south of Peterlee, Wingate, Hutton Henry, the A19 and Castle Eden Dene.
+The former Castle Eden Brewery was home to Castle Eden Ale.

 Etymology

 Castle Eden takes its name from the Eden Burn that runs through it.
 Eden is a fairly common outcome in English of a Brittonic river name that can be reconstructed as *ituna ('to gush forth').
+Mawer suggested that the name for the burn derives from that of the settlement, which he suggested may come from Gaelic aodann ("forehead, hill-brow").
 The name is first attested around 1050 as Geodene and Iodene, both representing the pronunciation ['jo:dene].

 History

 The Parish Council Web site states that "Castle Eden has its origins in the 10th century when King Reinwald led a campaign of Danish raids and land acquisition".
 Ownership passed among various Danes until it was eventually taken by Bishop Cutheard and given to Ealfrith; just prior to the Norman Conquest the estate was owned by Tilred.

-Both the Domesday Book of 1086 and the King's Book record Castle Eden as a small village, but make no mention of any castle.
-In the 1100s, Castle Eden became the seat of Robert de Brus who may have had a castle near the settlement.
+In the 1100s, Castle Eden became the seat of Robert de Brus, 2nd Lord of Annandale who may have had a castle near the settlement.

 In the 1760s, a farm labourer digging out a hedge discovered a fine glass beaker, known as "The Castle Eden Beaker".
 It now resides in the British Museum.